CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 The National Highway Traffic Safety Administration (NHTSA) estimates that more than 70,000 pedestrian injuries and more than 4,000 pedestrian deaths are caused by vehicle accidents every year.
 That means that on average, a vehicle injures a pedestrian every eight minutes and kills one every two hours.

-If you or someone you love has been injured in a pedestrian accident, the experienced attorneys at Leventhal Sar LLC can help you seek the justice and compensation you deserve.
+If you or someone you love has been injured in a pedestrian accident, the experienced attorneys at Leventhal Sar Law can help you seek the justice and compensation you deserve.
 We work on a contingency basis, which means that we don’t get paid until you do.
-Contact us today by completing the form on this page or calling (303) 515-7355 to discuss your case for free.
+Contact us today by completing the form on this page to discuss your case for free.
 Our Denver office welcomes accident victims from Cherry Creek, Aurora and throughout Colorado.

 Rights and Duties of Pedestrians